Country of melt and pour updates for steel imports

 The CBSA has added a field to its SW IID to collect COM information, similar to the field used to provide country of origin data.
 Specific technical details and requirements related to the COM field are being outlined in direct communications from the CBSA to Trade Chain Partners.

-Following regulatory changes, beginning November 5, 2024, importers will have to provide COM information when using the SW IID.
-Importers must continue to retain and provide, upon request to ¶¶ÒùÊÓƵ, documents and records for any applicable steel transaction as part of the terms and conditions of the relevant GIP.
+As of November 5, 2024, importers must provide COM information when using the SW IID.
+Importers must continue to retain and provide, upon request to GAC, documents and records for any applicable steel transaction as part of the terms and conditions of the relevant GIP, including any documentation that was used to determine the COM of the imported steel.

 Are there any exemptions for providing country of melt and pour information?

 Yes, exemptions are included based on input received from stakeholders.
-In the draft regulations amending GIPs No. 80 and 81, importers under the CBSA’s Customs-Self Assessment (CSA) Program do not have to provide the COM for steel imports when they release steel goods under paragraph 32(2)(b) of the Customs Act.
+As per the amendments to GIPs No. 80 and No. 81, importers under the CBSA’s Customs-Self Assessment (CSA) Program do not have to provide the COM for steel imports when steel goods are released under paragraph 32(2)(b) of the Customs Act.

-Furthermore, the provision of COM information is not mandatory for steel products covered by GIPs No. 80 and 81 with a total value that does not exceed $5,000 CAD.
+Furthermore, the provision of COM information is not mandatory for steel products covered by GIPs No. 80 and No. 81 when the total value does not exceed $5,000 CAD.

 Finally, the provision of COM information is not mandatory for certain finished steel products.
-A description of these products can be presently viewed in the draft regulations amending the GIPs No. 80 and 81 in the Canada Gazette Part I (August 24, 2024, edition), under Section 3.2(b).
-The corresponding Harmonized System classification codes of these products will be available in the relevant Notice to Importers once the regulations are finalized.
+A description of these products can be found under Section 3.2(b) of the GIPs.
+The corresponding Harmonized System (HS) classification codes of these products are available in the updated Notice to Importers (SER 1133), and the full list of HS-10 codes exempt from COM reporting can be viewed on the following page: C-8: Carbon steel and specialty steel products exempt from the country of melt and pour reporting requirement.

 How will the low-dollar value (less than $5,000 CAD) exemption be calculated?